Capstone-Projects-2025-Fall/project-002-highlighting/documentation/docs/requirements/system-overview.md

 # System Overview

 ## Project Abstract
 This project aims to enhance an existing Augmentative and Alternative Communication (AAC) application with the integration of intelligent text prediction.
 The extension will use methods of highlighting to direct the attention of the user of the AAC device.
-This includes primarily the use of different levels of opacity to draw more attention to specific words that are relevant to the context of conversation.
+This includes primarily the use of highlighting to draw more attention to specific words that are relevant to the context of conversation.
 The extension will capture audio input through a microphone and use an intelligent contextual model to analyze and suggest words.

 The goal of this application is to improve the efficiency and communication for AAC users by reducing the time required to create responses during conversations by offering them suggested words based on contextual analysis.